opea-project/GenAIExamples/README.md

 ## GenAI Examples
 All the examples are well-validated on Intel platforms withe below features:

 * <b>Easy to use</b>.
-Use ecosystem-compliant APIs to build the end-to-end GenAI examples.
+Use ecosystem-compliant APIs to build the end-to-end GenAI examples

 * <b>Easy to customize</b>.
-Customize the example using different framework, LLM, embedding, serving.
+Customize the example using different framework, LLM, embedding, serving

 * <b>Easy to deploy</b>.
-Deploy the GenAI examples with performance on Intel platforms.
+Deploy the GenAI examples with performance on Intel platforms

 ### ChatQnA
 [ChatQnA](./ChatQnA/README.md) is an example of chatbot for question and answering through retrieval argumented generation (RAG).